In the shadow of a new smoke free policy: A discourse analysis of health care providers' engagement in tobacco control in community mental health

 Data collection occurred in six study locations within the health services district of a large urban setting in western Canada: two community mental health teams, two community resource centres and two mental health housing units.
 Services at the mental health teams cover assessment and diagnosis, case and medication management, counselling, and psychosocial rehabilitation.
 The community resource centres provide drop in services to a range of clientele, some of whom are at high risk for other health issues (i.e., homelessness, substance use).
 These centres are managed by contracted non profit organizations; outreach and social support workers offer services such as crisis intervention, meals, education and leisure programming, advocacy services, life skills, and outreach services.
 The services offered at housing units vary according to the residents' needs; social service and community support outreach workers provide medication management, case management, support groups, and meal programs.

-the types of support, policies or resources that they would find most useful in supporting client smoking reduction or cessation attempts.
+Data was collected over a period of four months (January-April 2009).
+Ethical approval was obtained from the relevant ethical review boards.
+Three research interviewers administered a needs assessment that included quantitative and qualitative data collection.
+The quantitative component at the beginning of the interview assessed knowledge, beliefs, and practices related to tobacco control and the results will be reported elsewhere.
+This paper focuses on the qualitative portion of the interview in which the participants were asked to expand on three broad open-ended questions related to: 1) the main issues surrounding smoking in their workplace, 2) their challenges with addressing tobacco use in the workplace and, 3) the types of support, policies or resources that they would find most useful in supporting client smoking reduction or cessation attempts.
 Initially the interviews were not recorded and detailed notes were kept.
 However, when the research team realized that the participants had a great deal to share, the decision was made to record the qualitative portion of the interviews.
 Ethical approval for recording interviews had already been obtained for the larger study.
 Research staff assured participants that interviews were confidential and that data would be reviewed only by the research team.
 In total, 79 of the 91 interviews were digitally recorded.
 Detailed notes captured verbatim content from interviews that were not recorded.
 The recorded interviews and the notes were transcribed and analyzed by the research team.

 The interview data were analyzed discursively by asking questions such as: what assumptions underlie what is being said about tobacco?
 We were particularly interested in why providers said certain things about addressing tobacco, why they did not say other things and why they selected certain words.
 To that end, the texts were "interrogated to uncover the unspoken and unstated assumptions implicit within them that have shaped the very form of the text in the first place" (p.
 1145).